 Slow Cooker Banh Mi Pork

-So when a craving hit this week, rather than take me to the nearest Vietnamese restaurant (which, fortunately, or unfortunately, isn't so close by), I set out to recreate a banh mi-style meal at home using the slow cooker.
+Unfortunately, there isn't a Vietnamese restaurant close to me, so I set out to recreate a banh mi-style meal at home using the slow cooker.
 The meat is cooked with jalapeno, ginger, garlic, soy sauce, rice vinegar, and sugar to infuse it with tons of flavor.

 The combination of spices, sauces, and peppers gives the meat a deep, rich, and seriously delicious taste.
 From there, you can serve it up however you like.
 I went for a banh mi-style taco rather than using French bread (because...tacos), served up with some quick pickled carrots, jalapeno, and a squirt of Sriracha.
 So, so good.